A Generic Machine Learning Framework for Radio Frequency Fingerprinting: Experimentation: Datasets, Models and Set-up

 RF captures from four identical (i.e. same manufacturer, model and year) small hobbyist drones, Chubory F89, were collected with a COTS SDR in two different settings.
 These drones use the 2.4 GHz WiFi spectrum for the uplink (controller to drone) and downlink (drone to controller such as video feed) with frequency hopping within.
-The uplink and downlink transmissions had a central frequency of 2.470GHz, processed bandwidth is approximately 28 MHz to cover several of the subbands (namely, on the uplink transmission) and the SDR sample rate was set at 56MHz.
+The uplink and downlink transmissions had a central frequency of 2.47GHz, processed bandwidth is approximately 28 MHz to cover several of the subbands (namely, on the uplink transmission) and the SDR sampling rate was set at 56MHz.
 The dataset contains approximately 40,000 emissions per drone.
 Our objective is to demonstrate that ML-based RFF enables the identification of each individual drone controller from raw I/Q data, in scenarios where the transceivers are the same make and model.
-This goes well beyond broader classification tasks that might aim to only determine the type of the drone (e.g. based on traditional signal classification) or drone versus non-drone RF emissions.
-In this context, SEI can facilitate threat detection and inform the patterns of life of drone operators in a C-UAS context.
-These capabilities can offer a substantial operational advantage in various scenarios, inclusive of cueing C-UAS effectors and resources planning.
+This goes well beyond broader classification tasks that might aim to only determine the type of the drone (e.g. based on traditional signal or modulation-scheme classification) or drone versus non-drone RF emissions.
+In this context, SEI can facilitate threat detection and pattern-of-life analysis of drone(s) operators in a C-UAS context.
+These capabilities can offer a substantial operational advantage in various scenarios, inclusive of cueing C-UAS effectors and resource planning.